dshire/gifclash.io/README.md

 * Live online multiplayer
 * In-game chat
 * Multiple games at the same time on one server instance
-* Randomized through Giphy API and Twitter API requests: No game is alike!
+* Randomized through Giphy API and Twitter API requests: Each game will be different